-DATED: OCTOBER 27, 2022
+DATED: DECEMBER 5, 2022

-The Senate Law and Public Safety Committee reports favorably Senate Bill No. 3150, with committee amendments.
+The Senate Budget and Appropriations Committee reports favorably Senate Bill No. 3150 (1R).

-As amended and reported by the committee, this bill establishes strict liability criminal penalties for firearm trafficking that results in bodily injury or death from the discharge of an illegally trafficked firearm used in the course of committing a crime.
-Under the amended bill, a person who commits a firearm trafficking violation resulting in a death would be guilty of a first degree crime.
-The amended bill also establishes a second degree crime of strict liability firearm trafficking that results in serious bodily injury or significant bodily injury.
+This bill establishes strict liability criminal penalties for firearm trafficking that results in bodily injury or death from the discharge of an illegally trafficked firearm used in the course of committing a crime.
+Under the bill, a person who commits a firearm trafficking violation resulting in a death would be guilty of a first degree crime.
+The bill also establishes a second degree crime of strict liability firearm trafficking that results in serious bodily injury or significant bodily injury.
 A crime of the first degree is punishable by 10 to 20 years imprisonment, a fine of up to \$200,000, or both.
 Second degree crimes are punishable by five to 10 years imprisonment, a fine of up to \$150,000, or both.

-Under the amended bill, a firearm trafficking violation is defined as unlawfully transferring a handgun, rifle, or shotgun to any person who is not a licensed dealer or does not possess the requisite firearms purchaser identification card or permit to purchase a handgun.
+Under the bill, a firearm trafficking violation is defined as unlawfully transferring a handgun, rifle, or shotgun to any person who is not a licensed dealer or does not possess the requisite firearms purchaser identification card or permit to purchase a handgun.
 A firearm trafficking violation also includes unlawfully transferring a firearm to someone the transferor knows is disqualified from possessing a firearm under current law or is under the age of 18.
-Transporting a firearm into this State for the purpose of unlawfully transferring it or committing various federal firearm trafficking offenses also would be included as a firearm trafficking violation under the amended bill.
+Transporting a firearm into this State for the purpose of unlawfully transferring it or committing various federal firearm trafficking offenses also would be included as a firearm trafficking violation under the bill.

-Under the amended bill, the act of selling, giving, transferring, assigning, or otherwise disposing of a firearm would be deemed a cause of death or serious or significant bodily injury when the:
+Under the bill, the act of selling, giving, transferring, assigning, or otherwise disposing of a firearm would be deemed a cause of death or serious or significant bodily injury when the: